panjf2000/gnet/README.md

 ## UDP

-The `Serve` function can bind to UDP addresses.
+The `gnet.Serve` function can bind to UDP addresses.

 - All incoming and outgoing packets will not be buffered but sent individually.
-- The `OnOpened` and `OnClosed` events are not available for UDP sockets, only the `React` event.
+- The `EventHandler.OnOpened` and `EventHandler.OnClosed` events are not available for UDP sockets, only the `React` event.

 ## Multi-threads